orbs-network/orbs-spec/behaviors/v1_1/ethereum-elections-proxy.md

     * After the Elections results is calculated the next Elections closing time is set and syncing resumes.

 * The proxy syncing runs inside the scope of the Triggers transaction.
     * To avoid failing the triggers transaction entirely
         * errors in calls to `EthereumConnector.EthereumGetLogs` are "wrapped" and handled inside the contract logic (bypassing the `Processor` default panic interrupt behavior).
-   * "Transactional update": apply updates in an atomic way after successful processing:
+    * "Transactional update": apply updates in an atomic fashion after successful processing.
-        * Store current state in a temporary place holder
-        * Retrieve all necessary data
-        * Process the data in an ascending order + update temporary state + temporally store emitted events (do not emit yet).
-        * Upon successful termination
-            * Update the state using the temporary state + emit all temporary events.
-            * Update last sync block_number
-        * On error, do not update the state (nor the events section in the transaction receipt).
+        * Store last_processed (block_number, log_index) to prevent duplication.
+        * Assumes processing a single event log is atomic.
+        * Future support for triggers isolation will avoid this course and this assumption.

 * Bootstrap - some of the Topics require syncing across a long duration of time (ERC20 for example, currently spans over a year an half of Ethereum blocks).
     * Supporting fast sync according to the syncing distance is maintained in the `_ElectionsProxy`.
     * Fallback - if this is not feasible, the external mirroring agent will be used (for at least another election processing), to allow for the long syncing period.